reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 </ConsoleBlockMulti>

-Additionally, we've added two new root options to compliment `onRecoverableError`:
+Additionally, we've added two new root options to complement `onRecoverableError`:

 - `onCaughtError`: called when React catches an error in an Error Boundary.
 - `onUncaughtError`: called when an error is thrown and not caught by an Error Boundary.